AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 https://www.gstatic.com/firebasejs/5.0.0/firebase-<PACKAGE>.js
 ````

 Each of those 'bugs' could be sorted, the only reason it is not is the amount of time I would have to dedicate to sort them.
-The more I debug, the faster I am to debug because I have seen multiple problems and multiple version of different problems in different languages, however the research is a big part of debugging and as we constantly practiced TDD in our processes at Makers, debugging is a part of my daily practice.
+The more I debug, the faster I am to debug because I have seen multiple problems and multiple version of different problems in different languages, however the identification of the real problem and the research of solution that exist are a big part of debugging and as we constantly practiced TDD in our processes at Makers, debugging is a part of my daily practice.

 [Link to the deployed What Zen website](https://what-zen-app.firebaseapp.com/)